Lewis and Clark

 That military conquest by George Rogers Clark was a major factor in establishing the western boundary of the United States of America at the Mississippi River, as negotiated in the 1783 Treaty of Paris ending the American Revolution.

-In 1783 Virginia finally ceded its claims to the Northwest Territory, the land between the Ohio River and the Mississippi River to the Continental Congress, after years of negotiations with other colonies.2
+In 1783 Virginia finally ceded its claims to the Northwest Territory, the land between the Ohio River and the Mississippi River to the Continental Congress, after years of negotiations with other colonies.
+American and French explorers had traveled up the Missouri River by then, but none had documented reaching the Rocky Mountains yet.2

-George Washington recognized the need to connect the population centers on the Atlantic coastline with the developing settlements in the Ohio and Mississippi River watersheds.
-He sought to build canals and economic links across the barrier of the Appalachians, to integrate those westerners into the political and economic life of the communities east of the Appalachians.
-He was willing to make difficult compromises in the 1794 Jay Treaty which led to the British finally evacuating Detroit in 1796.
-That finally gave the United States control over the western lands stretching to the Mississippi River, except for the claims of the remaining Native Americans.
+Washington was willing to make difficult compromises in the 1794 Jay Treaty, and they led to the British finally evacuating Detroit in 1796.
+The United States finally had authority over the western lands stretching to the Mississippi River, except for the lands occupied by the remaining Native Americans.

-The Whiskey Rebellion revealed how limits to trade across the mountains affected political unity.
-Washington feared that westerners shipping goods down the Mississippi River could decide that it was in their interest to break away from the United States and form their own nation(s).
+The Whiskey Rebellion revealed how topographic constraints limiting trade across the Appalachian Mountains affected political unity.
+Western settlers who depended upon shipping goods down the Mississippi River, through the port at New Orleans controlled by Spain or France, could decide that it was in their interest to break away from the United States and form their own nation(s).

 in 1802, territory west of the Mississippi River was essentially a mystery to residents of the United States